Ten Things You Need to Know About Selling Emeralds

 7. Emerald Quality is Judged by the 4Cs

-The most important producing countries for emerald are Colombia, Afghanistan, Brazil, and Zambia.
+The most important countries for producing emeralds are Colombia, Afghanistan, Brazil, and Zambia.
 Although Colombian emeralds are generally thought to be the best, country of origin doesn’t guarantee quality.

 8. Most Emeralds Are Treated